sachaschwab/rag_basic_langchain/README.md

 # Legal Document QA System

-This project is a Legal Document Question-Answering system that uses natural language processing and machine learning to answer questions based on a corpus of legal documents.
+This project is a Legal Document Question-Answering system using Langchain and OpenAI with ChromaDB for vector storage.

 ## Table of Contents
 - [Features](#features)